ckuhl/ckuhl.github.io/README.md

 The basic structure is thus:

 - Meta: The structure roughly reflects project structure
-- `./drafts` does not exist and you should not worry about it
 - `./docs` is where the compiled site is generated before publishing
 - `./src/` is source of the Pollen site
     - `./src/pollen.rkt` defines meta-functions that affect the rest of the site
     - `./src/{archive,css,images}` stores static content
+    - `./src/weblog/` for web log content
+    - `./src/et-cetera/` for, uh, miscellaneous content
-- `Makefile` does the needful
+- `Makefile` does what it says on the tin

 ## To-do list (i.e. things that may never get done)